arungudelli/python.shiksha/content/en/tips/difference-str-and-repr.md

 ## Conclusion

-In this small article , we discussed in depth about the representation of the String data type according to the state of the object and class we are using and thus this article is all about defining data types and constructor classes on a core python basis and the official documentation types.
+In this small article , we discussed in depth about the representation of the String data type according to the state of the object and class we are using and thus this article is all about defining data types and constructor classes on a core Python basis and the official documentation types.